nazifkaraca/nazifkaraca/README.md

  Hello!
 I'm a **Software Engineering Master's** student with a strong passion for **AI, full-stack development**, and **data engineering**.
 Currently, I'm working on a project focusing on **cognitive biases in AI**, where I explore how human biases can influence AI systems and strategies for mitigating these biases.

-I have experience across multiple domains, but I am currently specializing in full-stack development, while also cultivating my interest in data engineering.
+I have experience across multiple domains, but I am currently specializing in full-stack development.

  </div>